Tasers and pepper sprays are both effective, non-lethal self-defense methods, but which is the best?

 Although it is legal to use and carry throughout the United States, some states restrict the use of pepper spray.
 In Hawaii, for instance, you can only legally use canisters that weigh 0.5 ounces or less.
 In California, it’s limited to 2.5 ounces, but also prohibits anyone addicted to any narcotic drug from using a pepper spray device.

 Note: Pepper spray may not be allowed on some airplanes.
-See our article about bringing pepper spray on an airplane.

 Until recently, tasers and stun guns were banned in Hawaii, New York, and Rhode Island.
 Hawaii legalized stun guns at the beginning of the year but still restricts their sales.
 Vendors must perform full background checks on anyone purchasing a stun gun or taser.
 They must also offer training on how to use the weapon correctly.